jvarho/pylibscrypt/README.md

     print(scrypt_mcf_check(mcf, 'Hello World'))
     print(scrypt_mcf_check(mcf, 'HelloPyWorld'))

-Testing
+Versioning
 --
+The package has a version number that can be read from python like so:
+    print(pyscrypt.__version__)

+The version number is of the form X.Y.Z.
+The number X will only be incremented if an incompatible change is done, but this is not planned.
+The number Y will be incremented for new features or API for which a caller may wish to check.
+The last number will be incremented for bugfix-only releases.

+Development
+--
+Development happens on GitHub[2].
+If you find a bug, please open an issue there.

 tests.py tests both implementations with some quick tests.
 Running either implementation directly will also compare to scrypt test vectors from the paper but this is slow for the Python version unless you have pypy.
+The best way to report a bug is to also provide a new test that fails, but that is not required.

-run_coverage.sh uses coverage.py[5] to report test coverage.
+The run_coverage.sh script calls coverage.py[5] to report test coverage.
+If you would like to include a new feature, it should be adequately covered with tests.

 TODO
 --